Renzi poised to form Italian government, promises rapid change

 However credit ratings agency Fitch underlined the scale of the challenge, maintaining its negative outlook on Italy and highlighting the risk of more political instability.

 The euro zone's third-largest economy is technically no longer in recession since it scraped back into growth in the fourth quarter of 2013.
-However, it remains profoundly marked by the crisis with a 2 trillion euro ($2.7 trillion) public debt, a crumbling industrial base and millions out of work.
+However, it remains profoundly marked by the crisis with a 2 trillion euro (1.61 trillion pounds) public debt, a crumbling industrial base and millions out of work.

 Renzi has promised swift action to create jobs, reduce taxes and cut back the stifling bureaucracy weighing on employers and business, but has offered few specific policy proposals and a promised "Jobs Act" expected last month has been delayed.